sushree022/JavaPE5/README.md

 		In a given string, count the number of occurrence of each word and print it using hash map.

 3. CheckingRepeatWordsInArray-
-		An array of strings is given.
+		A string is given.
 Have to count the number of occurrence of each word.
 If number of occurrence is more than 2, return boolean true else false.

+4. SortNames-
+		A string of names are given, those are sorted using sort set and then it get converted in to array list.